vtnerd/MaidSafe-Network-Filesystem/docs/rest_api.md

 ### Container ###
 A `Container` stores `Blobs` at keys that uniquely identify the `Blob`.
 The key has no restrictions (any sequence of bytes are valid).
 The `Blob` stored at each key is versioned, so past `Blob`s can be retrieved.

+### Identities ###
+Each SAFE account can have multiple private, public, or privately-shared identities.
+Applications are given permission to use 0 or more of these identities.
+Applications cannot read or modify data in identities they were not given permission to access.
+Each Identity will store 0 or more `Container`s.

+### IDs ###
+An ID contains the necessary information to decrypt the `Identity` information.
+Apps are given the ID information from the Maidsafe provided application, which prevents apps from being exposed to all of the cryptographic keys or the users SAFE network login credentials.

 ### Versioning ###
 Every key in a `Container` is stored as a revision, so that conflicts between SAFE Apps (or multiple instances of the same SAFE App) can be detected.
 Every SAFE storage operation that modifies the contents stored at a key requires a `Version` object, and the operation will fail if the `Version` object represents an outdated `Version` from the one currently stored in the `Container`.
 SAFE App developers will be responsible for handling version conflicts, no generic solution exists.